liezeltamon/ml-tabular/README.md

-# Create pipeline to seamlessly use ML at any step of bioinformatics workflow mainly for ranking
+# Workflow to seamlessly use ML on tabular data at certain steps of computational workflow mainly for ranking features

-features
+- Motivated by applying ML on single-cell data where features would would be genes and samples would be single-cells

-- For my use case, features would mostly be genes/proteins and samples would be biological samples (bulk) or single-cells
+# Use cases

-### Potential use cases
+#### Computational biology

 - Predicting control vs. phenotype and identifying important features
   + This effectively selects features too reducing dimensionality and also identifies most important features with biological relevance (results can be compared with conventional methods for analysing data)